tweag/python-monorepo-example/2017-09-01-free-monads.md

 ## Free monads in the real world

-Okay, so how do we use free monads in your codebase?
+Okay, so how do we use free monads in a codebase?

 The idea is to create languages defined by functors for each piece of functionality in our system.
 These can be thought of as APIs.